with invaluable contributions by Spotlight Librarians Faith Rusk and Lizzy Borges

-- If OneSearch – watch Finding Articles: The Basics and use the OneSearch Exercise.
+- If you want to try out OneSearch, watch Finding Articles: The Basics and use the OneSearch Exercise.

-- If Subject Specific Database – watch Accessing & Selecting Databases video and Finding Articles: Improving Your Search and then use the Less Structured Research Skill Exercise
+- If you want to try out using a Subject Specific Database, watch Accessing & Selecting Databases and Finding Articles: Improving Your Search and then use the Less Structured Research Skills Exercise.

-- For a one-hour, interactive Library Skills tutorial, visit libguides.sfsu.edu/libraryskills
+- For an interactive Library Skills tutorial, visit libguides.sfsu.edu/libraryskills

 Just remember, there is no one perfect source.
-This short video is a fun exploration of how you can bring different sources and ideas together.
+The short video below is a fun exploration of how you can bring different sources and ideas together.